Meeting of the Lord Mayor with young people from Erlangen and Jena - Talks on German Unity

 Following Jörg Ganzenmüller's lecture, three panels discussed the content of the event.
 The panel included contemporary historians, political scientists and literary scholars, sociologists and cultural scientists.
 The tenor of the discussion was unanimous: The city of Jena and the university together have the potential to make such a future center a success story.
 However, there should be no science in the ivory tower, but the public should be involved from the beginning.

 The president of the Friedrich Schiller University, Prof. Dr. Walter Rosenthal, had spoken in his greeting at the beginning of the symposium of the concept of the turning point in time, with regard to the Ukraine war of the apparent return of the horrors of the 20th century.
 To accompany this (these) turning point(s) with an alert eye would be an important task for a Future Center "European Transformation and German Unity" in Jena.

 The invitation to tender for the Future Center is to be issued shortly.
 The federal government intends to provide a sum of 200 million euros for the construction of such a center, and the annual budget of the institution is to be 43 million euros.
-In terms of content, the center's work is to revolve around the keywords "science," "dialogue" and "art."
+In terms of content, the center's work is to revolve around the keywords "science," "dialog" and "art."
 In addition to the city of Jena, other eastern German cities are applying; a decision is to be made this year.